mattxyzeth/wd-monitor/README.md

 This application includes a stress test script to test the functionality of the message center.
 The test will run an infinite loop on each core for a predefined amount of time.
 This will raise the load average of the system above the threshold and cause the server to send an alert.

 To manually trigger the stress test run `server/src/load.sh`.
-The test will complete after 12 times the number of cores (physical and logical) on your system in seconds.
+The test will complete after 20 times the number of cores (physical and logical) on your system in seconds.

+Depending on your system, this might not raise your load average above the threshold, you might need to run the load script for a long time and also have a couple other processes running.

 If you'd like to run the test for a set amount of time then call the script with the first argument as the number of seconds. `server/src/load.sh 40` will run the script for 40 seconds.